rayes0/yui/README.md

 # yui

-A simple and *minimal* **interactive** UNIX shell written in Rust.
-Mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.
+A simple and *minimal*, primarily interactive-focused UNIX shell written in Rust, although it does have a small parser for light scripting.
+It's purpose is mainly to help me learn Rust, and the basics of interfacing and managing UNIX processes.

 ## To build